 - Check your report for any mistakes or errors.

-- Pay off debt so that your utilization rate is below 30%.
+- Pay off debt so your utilization rate is below 30%.

 - Make payments on time — always.

-Buying a new home is stressful, and trying to get a mortgage when you have bad credit can make it even more so.
-However, a bad credit score doesn’t have to be the end of your new-home dreams.
-If you spend a couple of months working on improving your credit and find a lender who is willing to listen to your side of the story, it’s still possible to find a mortgage that works for you.
+Buying a new home can be exciting and life-changing, but also stressful if you have bad credit.
+But a bad credit score doesn’t have to be the end of your new-home dreams.
+If you spend some time working on improving your credit score and find a lender who’s willing to listen to your side of the story, it’s still possible to find a mortgage that works for you.